DoctorKhan/The-Social-Game-Book/output/final/The_Social_Game_Complete_Book.md

 **The diagnosis is complete.
 The game begins.**

-# Chapter 17: Sovereign Mind Principles
+# Chapter 19: Sovereign Mind Principles

-### Chapter 14: The Sovereign Mind - Principles of Internal Resistance
+### Chapter 11: Principles of the Sovereign Mind

 The investigators arrived at a crucial realization: liberation from the external game is impossible without first addressing the game being played within our own minds.
 The most sophisticated prison is the one where the prisoners guard themselves.